-- A8.1 The University regards any use of unfair means in an attempt to enhance performance or to influence the standard of any award obtained as a serious offence. - A8.2 Unfair means includes all forms of cheating, plagiarism, collusion and re-presentation of work as defined in the Research Student Assessment Policies and Procedures Handbook (the Handbook). - A8.3 Details of the Unfair Means Procedure and how it applies to the postgraduate research student experience are set out in the Handbook. - A8.4 All instances or allegations of the use of unfair means at any assessment point in the postgraduate research student journey: Taught module assessment, Research Programme Approval, Annual Assessment of Progress and examination, will be investigated in line with the procedure set out in the Handbook.
-Assessment proceedings will be suspended pending the outcome of the investigation. - A8.5 If an allegation of unfair means is found to be proven at any point in the postgraduate research student journey, the following penalties may apply.
+- A8.1 The University regards any use of academic misconduct in an attempt to enhance performance or to influence the standard of any award obtained as a serious offence. - A8.2 Academic Misconduct includes all forms of cheating, plagiarism, collusion and representation of work. - A8.3 Details of the Academic Misconduct Procedure and how it applies to the postgraduate research student experience are set out in the Assessment Handbook for Taught Programmes. - A8.4 All instances or allegations of the use of academic misconduct at any assessment point in the postgraduate research student journey: Taught module assessment, Research Programme Approval, Annual Assessment of Progress and examination, will be investigated in line with the procedure set out in the Assessment Handbook for Taught Programmes.
+Assessment proceedings will be suspended pending the outcome of the investigation. - A8.5 If an allegation of academic misconduct is found to be proven at any point in the postgraduate research student journey, the following penalties may apply.